jorgebucaran/hyperapp/docs/tutorial.md

 ```

 Now, when you select a blue-edged story it turns yellow because it is selected, and when you select something else,
-the edge turns gray to indicate you've read the story.
+the edge turns gray to indicate you’ve read the story.

 ![read stories are gray](https://raw.githubusercontent.com/jorgebucaran/hyperapp/1fd42319051e686adb9819b7e154f764fa3b0d29/docs/src/pages/Tutorial/tut4.png)

-If you'd like to see a working example of the code so far, have a look [here][Live Example 2]
+If you’d like to see a working example of the code so far, have a look [here][Live Example 2]

 ## Effects <a name="effects"></a>

-So far, the list of stories is defined statically when the app starts up and doesn't change.
+So far, the list of stories is defined statically when the app starts up and doesn’t change.
 What we really want is when the filter-word is changed, stories matching it should be loaded from a server.

 Hyperapp takes a page from the book of functional programming in that it requires you to separate the imperative, procedural code from the pure mathematical calculations that define your actions.
 Such bundles of imperative code are called _effects_ (often also "side-effects")